 Contact your state radon program for information about radon testing, mitigation, and radon-resistant new construction.

 The National Radon Poster Contest is an annual event for students 10-14 years old, sponsored by the Conference of Radiation Control Program Directors, and the U.S. Environmental Protection Agency.
 This year Florida hosted a Video Contest for 14-18-year-olds, as well.
 Both contests aim to raise awareness about the harmful effects of elevated indoor radon levels.
 The contest goals include increasing the number of homes tested for radon and educating people about reducing radon levels at home.

 Let's hope we also have a national radon video and poster contest winner this year.
-For additional information visit our Poster and Video Contest Page for entry requirements, and to view previous Florida winners.
+For additional information visit our Poster Contest Page for entry requirements, and to view previous Florida winners.